Why Are the ARIMA and SARIMA not Sufficient: Derive the Solutions for Scenarios of Warming-up

-In this section we will use the information presented in spectra of a time series to directly estimate the irrational-spectra (line-spectra) component.
-The philosophy is based on DFT (\ref{eq:DFT}) and Inverse DFT (\ref{eq:DFT-Inv}) \citep{diniz2010digital,yang2009signals,chaparro2018signals}.
+In this section we will use the information presented in spectra of a time series to directly estimate the seasonal (impulses in frequency domain) component.
+The philosophy is based on DFT (discrete Fourier transform) and Inverse DFT \cite{diniz2010digital,yang2009signals,chaparro2018signals}.